hpssjellis/my-examples-for-the-arduino-portentaH7/m09-Tensoflow/tfjs-convert-to-arduino-header/README.md

 #pragma once
 ```

 To view the final tflite file (not the header file).
-Could also do this command with the .json or .pb models and they will look different
+You could also do this command with the .json or .pb models and they will look different.
+When asked, click open in browser.
 ```
 netron model.tflite